circus-tent/circus/docs/source/configuration.rst

     **check_delay**
         The polling interval in seconds for the ZMQ socket. (default: 5) **include**
-        List of config files to include. (default: None).
+        List of config files to include.
 You can use wildcards (`*`) to include particular schemes for your files.
-    **include_dir**
+The paths are relative to the config file. (default: None) **include_dir**
         List of config directories.
-All files matching `*.ini` under each directory will be included. (default: None)
+All files matching `*.ini` under each directory will be included.
+The paths are relative to the config file.
+        (default: None)
     **stream_backend**
         Defines the type of backend to use for the streaming.
 Possible values are **thread** or **gevent**. (default: thread)